Plant Talk 11 Plants for Crafts

 Appalachian carvers have used various types of wood to represent a vast array of animals and activities.
 Common woods used included Apple (Malus spp.), Basswood (Tilia sp.), Holly (Ilex spp.), Maple (Acer spp.), Walnut (Juglans spp.), Pine (Pinus spp.), Poplar (Populus spp.), Buckeye (Aesculus spp.), and Cherry (Prunus spp.).
 Carved animals have included dogs, chickens, lambs, mules, ducks, pigs, goats, geese, peacocks, bears, blue jays, canaries and cardinals.
 Many activities have been depicted as well including haying, sorghum making, grain sowing, dancing, preaching, wood splitting, cooking, plowing and hog killing.

 In more recent times people of Appalachia have employed chain saws to make carvings especially of bears.
 The wood carving exhibition that happens every year outside Asheville at the Mountain State fair which features all sorts of wooden art is incredible.
-The 93 figurines by Wade and Wayne Martin in the collection at the UNCA library are particularly inspiring (Martin, 1986).
-More carvings from the family can be seen at the Blue Ridge Assembly, Buncombe County Library, and AB Tech Community College, with additional information available at the Swannanoa Valley Museum as well. i have come across a couple how to manuals for figurine carving as too (Enlow, 1975; Shipley, 2014).
+The 93 figurines by Wade and Wayne Martin in the collection at the UNCA library are particularly inspiring (W. H. Martin, 1986).
+More carvings from the family can be seen at the Blue Ridge Assembly, the Buncombe County Library, and AB Tech Community College, with additional information available at the Swannanoa Valley Museum as well. i have come across a couple how to manuals for figurine carvings too (Enlow, 1975; Shipley, 2014).

 Fire is one of the first technologies developed by our ancestors.
 Yet how many people could start a fire today without the aid of petrochemicals and a convenient tool like lighters or matches?
 Bow drill fire starting is an art practiced at all the Earthskills gatherings i have gone to.
-The kit consists of a fire board a drill and a bow.
-Various plants are used to produce these items including Basswood (Tilia americana) for the fireboard and Yucca (Yucca filimentosa) for the drill/spindle.
+The kit consists of a fire board a drill and a bow in one form but various types have been invented through time in the realm of friction fire (Coulthard, 2018; Keel, 2018; J. Martin, 2016; Nyerges & Cornell, 2020; L. Robinson, 2018; Summers, 2021).
+A number of plants are used to produce these items including Basswood (Tilia americana) for the fireboard and Yucca (Yucca filimentosa) for the drill/spindle.
 A number of fungi have been used to carry embers and as tinder for fire as well including Fomes fomentarius and the famous medicinal Chaga (Inonotus obliquus).

-Fiddles have been fashioned from wood, but also of corn stalks and gourds (Wigginton, 1980).
+Fiddles have been mostly fashioned from wood, but also of corn stalks and gourds (Wigginton, 1980).
 Curly maple (Acer) is one wood of choice for the construction of fiddles (Eaton, 1973).
 Banjos, which are originally from Africa, were also constructed from gourds (Carlin, 2007, 2016; Conway, 1995; Mazow, 2005; Wigginton, 1975).
-Horns, bugles and drums have been made from Gourds as well.
-Dulcimer construction traditionally depends on Walnut (Juglans) though occasionally also Birch (Betula) Maple (Acer), Holly (Ilex spp.) and Redwood (Sequoia sempervirens) Eaton (1973).
+Gourds have been turned into horns, bugles and drums as well.
+Dulcimer construction traditionally depends on Walnut (Juglans) though occasionally also Birch (Betula), Maple (Acer), Holly (Ilex spp.) and Redwood (Sequoia sempervirens) Eaton (1973).
 Both settlers and Indigenous people have traditions of using Rivercane (Arundinaria spp.) to make flutes and pipes.
 Red Spruce (Picea rubens) is a famous material employed by the likes of C.F.
 Martin and Gibson guitar companies (Waugh-Quasebarth, 2019).

 Exotic materials like Raffia (Raphia farinifera) and Reeds were only employed on occasion in Appalachia traditionally.
 Basket dyeing by settlers mostly only became a practice with the resurgence of the arts and crafts movement.
 The organizers of Allanstand cottage industries, in Asheville, NC, were pioneers of commercial basket dyeing (Eaton, 1973).
 However, Cherokee basket makers use dyes including Bloodroot (Sanguinaria canadensis), Butternut (Juglans cinerea) and Black Walnut (Juglans nigra) (Brosi, 2010).
 The Cherokee tribe has some information on craft traditions on their website and that of the preservation foundation as well.